mecid/swift-unidirectional-flow/README.md

 ## Installation
 Add this Swift package in Xcode using its Github repository url.
 (File > Swift Packages > Add Package Dependency...)

+[v0.3](https://github.com/mecid/swift-unidirectional-flow/tree/0.3) - Introduced the new Observation framework available only on iOS 17 and macOS 14.
+Use previous versions to target older versions of iOS and macOS.

 ## Author
 Majid Jabrayilov: cmecid@gmail.com